Jakub Jáně

-Jakub Jáně (born 13 September 1990) is a Czech slalom canoeist who has competed at the international level since 2006.
+Jakub Jáně (born 13 September 1990) is a retired Czech slalom canoeist who competed at the international level from 2006 to 2019, specializing in the C2 and mixed C2 events.

 He won three medals at the ICF Canoe Slalom World Championships with two golds (Mixed C2: 2019, C2 team: 2013) and a bronze (C2 team: 2014).
 He also won three silver and four bronze medals at the European Canoe Slalom Championships.

 His partner in the men's C2 was Ondřej Karlovský.

 Jáně won the overall World Cup title in mixed C2 in 2018 together with Tereza Fišerová.
-It was the first year when mixed C2 was included in the World Cup.
+It was the only year when mixed C2 was included in the World Cup.

 His older brother Michal is also a slalom canoeist.